-Competency Illustration Robust data systems exist to support the problem definition, programme design and outcome verification across a number of sectors Robust information systems are available across most issue areas where OBP could be implemented.
-Existing information systems collect robust data and information on population needs, the cost of achieving outcomes, the achieved results and indicators that evidence the track record of interventions.
-The practices of collecting and analysing relevant data through information systems are embedded within the ecosystem for OBP and beyond.
-Outcome funders and service providers are routinely held accountable for outcomes The culture of monitoring and holding programmes accountable for outcomes is embedded in the ecosystem.
-Government, donor agencies and non-state service providers routinely communicate the service user results achieved through their interventions.
+Illustration Competency Robust data Robust information systems are available across systems exist to most issue areas where OBP could be implemented. support the Existing information systems collect robust data and problem definition, information on population needs, the cost of programme design achieving outcomes, the achieved results and and outcome indicators that evidence the track record of verification across interventions. a number of The practices of collecting and analysing relevant sectors data through information systems are embedded within the ecosystem for OBP and beyond.
+Outcome funders The culture of monitoring and holding programmes and service accountable for outcomes is embedded in the providers are ecosystem. routinely held Government, donor agencies and non-state service accountable for providers routinely communicate the service user outcomes results achieved through their interventions.